Templating guide #

 For this, go-asyncapi

-executes the root template separately for every artifact with .Selected == true
+executes the root template separately for every artifact that is .Selected == true

 and